 So it’s October, and for most families, that means getting excited about Halloween.
 But not all families celebrate Halloween or at least are not as into it as others.
-In light of this, I will be sharing with you some awesome alternative Halloween activities that will leave you and your kinds just as happy and sugar induced as any ‘traditional” Halloween activity.
+In light of this, I will be sharing with you some awesome alternative Halloween activities that will leave you and your kids just as happy and sugar-induced as any ‘traditional” Halloween activity.

-- Pumpkin Carving Contest – This is a fun idea if your kids love carving pumpkins!
+– This is a fun idea if your kids love carving pumpkins!
 Last year was our first year ever carving a pumpkin and it didn’t turn out very well, but hey, we tried!
-Turn it into an event by inviting your favorite people, having some coffee, cider, and pie having everyone carve their own pumpkins and holding a contest!
+Turn it into an event by inviting your favorite people, having some coffee, cider, pie and have everyone carve their own pumpkins and hold a contest!
 It’s sure to be a blast!

-- Church Events – most churches usually offer some type of alternative Halloween event for local families.
+– Most churches usually offer some type of alternative Halloween event for local families.
 Whether it be Trunk or Treats, or a harvest dinner, there is usually something fun to go do at your local church.
 Check it out and see what they will be up to this year!